SUB-1GHZ

 How far can Sub-1GHz devices communicate?

-Range is usually 1–10 km, depending on modulation, antenna design, and environment.
+The range is usually 1–10 km, depending on modulation, antenna design, and environment.
 Mesh topologies can extend coverage further.

 What data rate is possible?